 Bow Tie Station

-An arts and crafts station is always a popular activity.
-As a fun activity for guests, I created a dickie bow tie-making station.
+An arts and crafts station is always popular at a baby shower.
+As a fun activity for guests, I created a dickie bow-tie making station.

 To prevent overcrowding, I sat four seats around the table.
-I tried to minimise the chaos because of the hot glue guns, scissors, and sewing kits hanging around.
+I tried to minimise the chaos due to the hot glue guns, scissors, and sewing kits hanging around.

-I found bunny-shaped teabag holders on sale for a bargain price of 30p each.
-They were ideal for holding crocodile clips.
+I happened to come across bunny-shaped teabag holders on sale for a bargain price of 30p each.
+They were ideal for holding small crocodile clips.

-Guests hung their finished dickie bow ties to a washing line using mini pegs.
-I displayed the framed washing line on a wooden easel.
+Guests hung their finished dickie bow ties to the washing line using miniature clothes pegs.

 Vintage crockery and Peter Rabbit themed napkins were at each place setting.
 Each guest had a dainty teacup to enjoy specialty tea or freshly brewed filter coffee.